hong718/Sudoku-Game-and-Solver/README.md

 Then, a sudoku puzzle is graded according to these three metrics and separated into three difficulties (Easy, Medium, Difficult).
 Since the sudoku puzzle will only be generated once you choose the difficulty, it may take some time to do so.

+The images used in this application are purchased in https://craftpix.net/ The background music is downloaded from https://www.bensound.com